Welcome to Spiralytics’ Ultimate SEO Resource! Use the jump links below to skip to a section.

 Released: August 2013

-Focus: keyword stuffing, low-quality content
+Focus: Keyword stuffing, low-quality content

 Hummingbird is one of Google’s smartest updates as it revolves around interpreting search queries.
-It matches results with the searcher’s intent other than the keywords present in the page.
+It matches results with the searcher’s intent other than the keywords on the page.
 This isn’t to say that keywords aren’t relevant—it merely gave SEO practitioners a broader field to play with when it comes to keyword research.

 • Pigeon